0jump/personal-website/Plans.md

 #### Sign in

-  - Take info from form
+  - ~~Take info from form~~
+  - Build ajax functions to send sign in data
   - Service for it server-side
   - Error description boxes

 #### Promocode

-  - Take info from form
+  - ~~Take info from form~~
+  - Build ajax functions to send promocode data
   - Service for it server-side
   - Error description